 Voyage of Edmund Halley

 English astronomer Edmund Halley makes what may be the first scientific voyage to study the variation of the magnetic compass.
-During his voyages, he also makes important contributions to the understanding of the trade winds.
+During his voyages, he makes important contributions to the understanding of the trade winds.
+Halley also establishes the relationship between barometric pressure and height above sea level.
+His charts become an important contribution to the emerging field of information visualization.

 First Waterproof Suit